brandonkramer/wp-vite-starter/README.md

 yarn build
 ```

 This will build the assets in dev mode.
-You can use the 'isDev' variable inside the ViteJS config to use a different configuration.
+You can use the 'isDev' variable inside the ViteJS config to use different configurations.
 ```
 yarn build-dev
 ```